Is Buying a Rental Property the Right Choice for You – Part 2

-Last week we started our 2-part article to help you discover if buying a rental property is the right choice for you.
+Last week we started a two-part article to help you discover if buying a rental property is the right choice for you.
 If this has been on your mind for some time, it’s likely because you want to establish a secure financial future for yourself.
 This is a very worthy goal and of course real estate can be a viable long term investment option.

 Last week talked about key starting points like having a down payment and an emergency fund saved, being able to perform repairs (or having someone else readily available to help).
 We discussed the value of having strong intuition with people so you know if or when a potential tenant is trying to take advantage of you.
 We also talked about what it means to be a good landlord by respecting your tenant and caring for the property.